Are you looking for signals that your relationship is toxic?

 Are you this couple to your friends?
 The one who no one likes to hang out with anymore.

-Even if you are still invited places as a couple, it is possible that your individual friends will pull away from you if you are in a relationship that is toxic.
+Even if you are still invited places as a couple, your individual friends may pull away from you if you are in a relationship that is toxic.
 If all you want to do is talk about how unhappy you are and how much your partner sucks, especially if you just want to talk about it and not take steps to fix it, you might find that your friends have less of an inclination to spend time with you.
 Life is hard enough without having to be constantly dragged down by an unhappy friend.

 So, take a look at your friendships.
 Are your couple friends still inviting you to do things?
 Are your personal friends making excuses to not spend time with you?
 If the answer to either of those questions are yes, you might be in a relationship that is toxic and perhaps it’s time to take a good hard look at trying to fix it or get out.